2023 Best Liberal Arts & Humanities Schools in Louisiana

 The average amount in student loans that liberal arts / sciences and humanities majors at Louisiana State University - Shreveport take out is $31,000.

-Louisiana Delta Community College ranked #7 on this year’s Best Liberal Arts & Humanities Schools in Louisiana list.
-Located in the rural area of Monroe, LDCC is a public school with a small student population.
+With a ranking of #7, Louisiana Delta Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
+Located in the rural area of Monroe, LDCC is a public college with a small student population.

 The average amount in student loans that liberal arts / sciences and humanities majors at LDCC take out is $18,792.